Lake Picachos Bass Lodge - Mazatlan

 Mexico largemouth bass

-Lake Picachos was stocked with Florida strain largemouth bass.
-Due to the lake's remarkable forage base, there are already a significant number of 2-to 5-pound bass, with a lake record of over 12-pounds.
+Lake Picachos was stocked with Florida-strain largemouth bass.
+Due to the lake's remarkable forage base, there are already a significant number of 2-to 5-pound bass, with a lake record of 14 pounds, 14 ounces set in 2024 by Mark Owens of California.
 Fishing is strictly catch-and-release.
 It's not uncommon to catch 50 to 60 bass in a single afternoon.

 Fishing Season: The Lodge is open for year-round Largemouth bass fishing.
-Peak season is January thru March when the bass are spawning.
-For big largemouth bass, Ron Speed Jr. recommends Late February into June.
+Peak season is January through March when the bass are spawning.
+For big largemouth bass, Ron Speed Jr. recommends late February into June.

 Largemouth Bass Haven